moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/run-a-block-producer/index.md

 ---
 title: Run a Sequencer
-description: Learn how to set up and run appchain block producer nodes (also known as sequencers or collators) using Docker or Systemd to participate in the protocol.
+description: Learn how to set up and run appchain Sequencer node (also known as block producers or collators) using Docker or Systemd to participate in the protocol.
 icon: simple-codeblocks
 template: index-page.html
 ---